UP-nxt/cmis-ruby/readme.md

 ## Contributing

 Write some code.
-Run tests.
+Run the specs.
 Open a pull request.